Tampa Bay is known for housing some of USA’s most extreme and fearsome (and awesome) thrill rides. Montu at Busch Gardens is no different.

 Adding Montu to the Roller Coaster Lineup at Busch Gardens Tampa Bay

 The seven intense inversions broke the record of its predecessor Kumba for the world’s tallest vertical loop.

 It held on to the title for a whole year before Busch Gardens Williamsburg built their own version called Alpengeist.
-Montu might be one of lesser talked about rides these days, mainly because it’s like 24 years old and newer rides have come up.
+Montu might be one of lesser talked about rides these days, mainly because it’s over 20 years old and newer rides have come up.

 But like Kumba, Montu’s charm remains unchanged over the years.

 And it is definitely among the five must-ride roller coasters on my list and one many coaster enthusiasts dubbed at the best Steel-Inverted Coaster.